Explosion rocks Mexican oil giant Pemex offices, injures 20

 Lines of fire engines rushed to the entrance of the building and emergency workers in high-visibility jackets ferried injured people through paper and debris strewn on the street.

-Television images showed windows blown out, and helicopters circled the building not far from the center of the city.
+Television images showed windows blown out, and helicopters circled the building not far from the centre of the city.

 Plaster had fallen from the ceiling of the basement, and the situation at the Pemex tower was "delicate," a spokesman for local emergency services said.